openrndr/orx/orx-fcurve/README.md

 # EFCurves

-Extended Fcurves have a additional preprocessing step in which scalar expressions are evaluated.
+Extended Fcurves have an additional preprocessing step in which scalar expressions are evaluated.

 ## Comments